contiv/vpp/docs/dev-guide/CRD.md

    // +genclient:noStatus
    // +k8s:deepcopy-gen:interfaces=k8s.io/apimachinery/pkg/runtime.Object
    type <Your-Resource> struct {
        // TypeMeta is the metadata for the resource, like kind and apiversion meta_v1.TypeMeta `json:",inline"`
        // ObjectMeta contains the metadata for the particular object meta_v1.ObjectMeta `json:"metadata,omitempty"`
-   	// Spec is the specification of the resource
-   	Spec <Your-Resource>Spec `json:"spec"`
+       // Spec is the specification of the resource Spec <Your-Resource>Spec `json:"spec"`
-   }
+       // Status informs about the status of the resource Status meta_v1.Status `json:"status,omitempty"` }

    // <Your-Resource>Spec is the specification for ...
    type <Your-Resource>Spec struct {
        // TODO: define the resource fields here
    }

    // <Your-Resource>List is a list of ...
    // +k8s:deepcopy-gen:interfaces=k8s.io/apimachinery/pkg/runtime.Object
    type <Your-Resource>List struct {
        meta_v1.TypeMeta `json:",inline"`
        meta_v1.ListMeta `json:"metadata"`

        Items []<Your-Resource> `json:"items"`
    }
    ```
    The resource will be available under the `contivppio` group (i.e. `apiVersion: contivpp.io/v1`).
 Alternatively,